camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 # Camunda Spin
  We’ve moved the camunda-spin project from its [previous location](https://github.com/camunda/camunda-spin) into the [mono repository](https://github.com/camunda/camunda-bpm-platform).
 We’re no longer versioning it independently.
 Instead, we’ve integrated it into the 7.X.Y versioning scheme, so you can conveniently declare Camunda Automation Platform 7.22.0-alpha1 to use the latest release of spin.

+# Camunda Commons
+ We’ve moved the camunda-commons project from its [previous location](https://github.com/camunda/camunda-commons) into the [mono repository](https://github.com/camunda/camunda-bpm-platform).
+We’re no longer versioning it independently.
+Instead, we’ve integrated it into the 7.X.Y versioning scheme, so you can conveniently declare Camunda Automation Platform 7.22.0-alpha1 to use the latest release of commons.